 One of the assignments during the workshop was for parents and students to focus on emotions and the effects emotions have on one’s mind and health.
 Through the use of a few YouTube videos, discussion and written assignments an exploration of openness and attitudes of the students was conducted.
 Likewise we asked parents to give input about how they felt regarding the pursuit of the emotional health of their son or daughter respectively.

+The two YouTube videos are Water Consciousness & Intent and Rice Consciousness experiment.
 One video watched during the workshop showcased how emotions will affect water crystal formation.
 This concept is still controversial and the discussions among students and parents were rich with content.
 The other YouTube video(s) were on the experiment of how thoughts affect rice.
 We conducted our own experiment with rice to test the theory but found our replication lacked the controlled environment.

 Student workshop week was a great success in exploring the emotions and how they may be affecting other aspects of our lives consciously or unconsciously.